AugustusSaalfeldCMU/sportsranking/README.md

 # sportsranking
-Building premiere mmr ranking app for in-person sports, part of CMU's SE for Startups
+Building mmr ranking app for sportsmen to find similarly ranked opponents, part of CMU's SE for Startups